API

 here.
 These can be overridden by passing

-a repositories
+a repositories parameter, like

 import coursier._